Car Won’t Start When Engine is Hot? [Causes & Fix]

 • If the fuel pump and filter are not the problems, the fuel injectors may need to be cleaned or replaced.
 A mechanic can perform a diagnostic scan to determine if this is the issue.

-2. An Issue With the Car Battery Terminal or Cable
+2. Battery Terminal or Cable Issue

 The battery provides the electrical power needed to start the engine.
 If there’s an issue with the battery terminal or cable, it can prevent the battery from delivering enough power when it’s hot.
-A few potential problems with the battery terminal or cable that can lead to hard starting when the engine is hot include:

 Fix